-We loved everything about this beautifully presented home and are confident you will too - not least the beautifully landscaped rear gardens which are of a very generous size and include useful off-street parking.
+We loved everything about this beautifully presented home and are confident you will too - not least the generously proportioned reception room with engineered oak flooring and the beautifully landscaped rear gardens which are of a very generous size.

 The property is located towards the town end of Queens Road - an area made up of mostly Victorian town houses and possibly one of the most sought after residential areas in Bury St. Edmunds.
 The house is within comfortable walking distance of the town centre and is within easy reach of all other local amenities, including schooling for all ages.

 As previously mentioned, the property is of Victorian origin, but was completely refurbished some years ago making the house much easier to maintain and enjoy.
 In our opinion, the house now offers the perfect combination of having both the character and proportions of a Victorian home whilst providing bright and stylish accommodation which is always in such demand.

 On the ground floor: A useful entrance porch/hallway gives access to the large dual aspect sitting/dining room.
 The room has 2 fireplaces (one blocked off, one open and working) and a feature bay window with stylish wooden shutters.
 A staircase leads to the first floor and a further door leads to the cellar.
 The kitchen enjoys views over the rear gardens and has been fitted with a range of contemporary units, worktop services and integrated appliances.
 A side door leads out to the gardens.
 The whole of the ground floor has recently fitted engineered oak flooring.

 At basement level: The cellar has been fully converted, tanked out and with underfloor heating it has natural light and a fire exit window making it suitable for use as a 3rd bedroom or most likely a large home office.
 There is a separate utility room which offers lots of appliance space and a toilet and sink.